tonmoykundu353/project/readme.txt

 3. Upon successful login, the user can choose from the following options:
 • Show Alumni List: Displays the list of all registered alumni or alumni from a specific department.
 • Search Alumni: Allows the user to search for a specific alumni by name.
-• Delete Alumni: Allows the user to delete a registered alumni from the list.
 4. User registration prompts the user to enter their name, department name, batch year, and roll.
 Optionally, they can provide a password or use their roll as the default password.
 5. The program utilizes OOP concepts such as inheritance, encapsulation, abstraction, polymorphism, and templates to implement the functionality and manage user data.
 Overall, the project provides a basic system for managing alumni records, allowing users to register, login, view the alumni list, search for alumni, and delete alumni from the system.